apollographql/apollo-server/docs/source/best-practices/authentication.md

 The model for checking authorization mirrors the whole query checks for authorization scope, making a check for some form of authentication for fields that require it.
-In this example, the errors thrown on authentication failures vs forbidden accesses are different, since the client will take two distinct actions depending on the error, either reauthenticate in the case of an authentication failure or hide the result.
+In this example, the errors thrown on authentication failures vs forbidden accesses are different, since the client will take two distinct actions depending on the error, either re-authenticate in the case of an authentication failure or hide the result.

 ```js
 import { ForbiddenError, AuthenticationError } from 'apollo-server';